Srujana-Gunde/Favorita_Sales_Forecasting/README.md

 ![Feature Importance](imgs/Feature_Importance.png)

 The above plot tells about features responsible for predicting unit sales for a particular item in different stores across Ecuador

-Average sales calculated from today to past two weeks Promotions calculated from today to future days.
-The days mainly responsilble for test data unit sales are
+Average sales calculated from today to past two weeks

+Promotions calculated from today to future days.
+The days mainly responsilble for test data unit sales are Promotion for 0th day,7th day,14th day and 9th day.